kymatio/kymatio/doc/source/userguide.rst

 For instance, the default backend of the ``torch`` frontend is the ``torch`` backend, implemented exclusively in PyTorch.
 This is available for 1D, 2D, and 3D.
 It is also compatible with the PyTorch automatic differentiation framework, and runs on both CPU and GPU.
-If one wants additional improved performance on GPU, it is recommended to use the ``torch_skcuda`` backend.
+If one wants additional improved performance on GPU, we recommended to use the ``torch_skcuda`` backend.

 Currently, two backends exist for ``torch``: